Sapienza-University-Rome/ADM/2022/Homework_5/README.md

 * __Backend:__ where you need to develop efficient algorithms that define the *functionalities of the system*
 * __Frontend:__ where you provide *visualization for queries entered by the user*

-__IMPORTANT:__ To deal with the visualization of graphs, you can freely use libraries such as `networkx` or any other tool you choose.
-Still, when you are writing an algorithm, they have to be implemented by yourself using proper data structures, __without any library that computes some steps of the algorithm for you__.
+__IMPORTANT:__ The** main functions** for each functionality should be written from scratch in the backend part.
+Nevertheless, you can use the data structures provided by networkx (such as closeness_centrality, betweenness_centrality, pagerank, or any other function that can help you as an intermediate step for your main functionalities).

+In the visualization part, you can use any available function (networkx functions are highly recommended).

 ## 1. Data